-Branding is essential in order for your hotel to distinguish itself from the crowd.
+Branding is essential for your hotel to distinguish itself from the crowd.
 Guests have plenty of options when it comes to choosing a place to stay.
 What unique things does your hotel bring to the table?
 You already know the answer, but chances are, many people shopping around in the area do not--and it's the responsibility of your branding strategy to educate and entice them.

 Here are four easy steps to creating an effective branding strategy that highlights the quality guest experience that you offer to your clients.
-Your marketing strategies will need to center around this plan in order to help your hotel develop a strong brand.
+Your marketing strategies will need to center around this plan to help your hotel develop a strong brand.

 #1 Get To Know Your Clients